mg22mex/ops-brain-sync/ARCHITECTURE.md

 ### 1.2 Fail-Stop for Webhooks, Fail-Soft for Polling

 - **Webhook path (`doPost`):** Fail-stop.
 If any step throws (parse error, doc unavailable, rollover crash), the entire request returns a `500` with the error message.
 Slack or the upstream sender will retry.
-- **Polling path (`runBackgroundSyncs`):** Fail-soft.
-Each fetcher runs in its own `try/catch` block.
-A Fathom API outage does not block Triple Whale or Sellerboard data.
-The orchestrator logs each source's outcome and returns a consolidated summary.
+- **Background jobs (`BackgroundSync.js`):** Fail-soft per handler.
+Each split trigger wraps its work in `try/catch`.
+A Triple Whale outage does not block Fathom Gmail processing because they run in separate executions.

 ### 1.3 Self-Healing Capacity Boundaries

 The system actively prevents itself from exceeding three hard limits:
 - **Document word count** (~380K → rollover at 500K ceiling)
-- **Execution duration** (6-minute Apps Script hard cap → 4-minute global master clock with inter-fetcher barriers)
+- **Execution duration** (6-minute Apps Script hard cap → split triggers + per-job batch/time guards in `BackgroundSync.js`)
 - **Payload size** (~15K char truncation + whitespace compression)

 ---